China says talking to U.S. over brother of aide to former president

 "As for the case of Ling Wancheng, the Chinese side is handling it and is communicating with the United States," Liu said.

-Gabrielle Price, a spokeswoman for the U.S. State Department, said China had provided the United States with a number of specific cases of concern, and added:

-"All cases must be supported by sufficient evidence and work their way through the judicial system in accordance with applicable law."
+On anti-corruption cooperation between China and the United States, Liu praised a "very positive" U.S. attitude.

-Last July, China said it would prosecute Ling's brother, Ling Jihua, a former senior aide to Hu, after an investigation found that he had taken bribes and engaged in other corrupt behaviour.
+Last July, China said it would prosecute Ling Wancheng's brother, Ling Jihua, a one-time senior aide to Hu, after an investigation found that he took bribes and engaged in other corrupt behaviour.

 Another brother, Ling Zhengce, has also been accused of corruption.